Ashfaaq98/Ashfaaq98/README.md

 - 👋 Hi, I’m Ashfaaq
-- 👀 I’m interested in Linux,cloud and automation
+- 👀 I’m interested in Linux, cloud and automation
 - 🌱 I’m currently learning python and Software Defined Networks
 - 💞️ I’m looking to collaborate on twitter
-- 📫 How to reach me ...
+- 📫 How to reach me ...  @TaprobaneLinux

 <!---
 Ashfaaq98/Ashfaaq98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.